This website requires JavaScript.

 Please note that the choice of HDR format depends on the content creators, display manufacturers, and the specific requirements of the application or industry.

-If you're in need of a high-quality webcam that takes your visual experience a few steps ahead, we have none other than the OBSBOT Tiny 2.
-OBSBOT Tiny 2 is among the best webcams with its unique beauty mode, gesture and voice control advanced features, and HDR capabilities.
+If you're in need of a high-quality webcam that takes your visual experience a few steps ahead, we have none other than the OBSBOT Tiny 3 4K PTZ Webcam.
+OBSBOT Tiny 3 is among the best webcams with its unique beauty mode, gesture, and voice control advanced features, and HDR capabilities.

 Key Features: